ValyrianTech/HexGlobe/design_document.md

 2. Neighboring tiles are visible around the active tile
 3. User can adjust the zoom level to see more or fewer tiles
 4. User can adjust the resolution to change the size of hexagons on Earth's surface
-5. User clicks on a neighboring tile
+5. User clicks on a tile to select it
+   - Clicking a selected tile unselects it
+   - Multiple tiles can be selected simultaneously
+   - Selected tiles are visually highlighted with distinct styling
+6. When exactly one tile is selected, a navigation button appears
-6. The clicked tile becomes the active tile with a smooth transition
+7. Clicking the navigation button makes the selected tile the active tile
-7. The view updates to show the new active tile and its neighbors
+8. The view updates to show the new active tile and its neighbors

 ### 5.4 Visualization Approach